EN

 Cathedral Interior Directory

 The interior of Cologne Cathedral (Kölner Dom) is as magnificent as its exterior.
-At 144 meters, the slender nave is the longest church nave in Germany, creating an awe-inspiring sense of space and height.
-The cathedral's interior is adorned with invaluable treasures, stunning stained glass windows, and remarkable architectural features that have captivated visitors for centuries.
+At 144 meters, the slender nave holds the title of Germany's longest church nave.
+Walking through, you'll notice how the height and proportions create an almost overwhelming sense of scale.
+Inside, you'll find medieval stained glass windows, ancient religious artifacts, and centuries-old architectural details.

-This comprehensive directory will guide you through the most significant features and treasures inside this UNESCO World Heritage site, including the famous Shrine of the Three Kings, the impressive high altar, and the Cathedral Treasury's collection of religious artifacts dating back to the 4th century.
+This directory walks you through the main features and treasures inside this UNESCO World Heritage site.
+You'll learn about the Shrine of the Three Kings, the high altar, and the Cathedral Treasury's collection of religious objects that date back to the 4th century.

 Notable Interior Features